About the H-1B visa

 - F-1 students authorized for Optional Practical Training

-- J-1 scholars or J-1 student Academic Training, however they cannot be a candidate for a tenure-track position
+- J-1 scholar or J-1 student Academic Training, however they cannot be a candidate for a tenure-track position

 - TN temporary professional worker, available to Canadian and Mexican citizens only